Hopefully-Abysmal/The60DayRunway/5 - Journals/Landon/Prep/_Misc Tasks.md

 ---
 ---
 - [ ] Quartz webhosting on hopefullyabysmal.github.io
+- [ ] Add 'call to artists' to [[Harnessing Entropy - A Thermodynamic Framework for World Peace and Energy Abundance|The ARX Manifesto]]
 - [ ] Build decentralized storage or backup net
 	- [ ] Mirror video content to local devices or mini-nodes
 	- [ ] GitHub for code/notes = ✅, but video needs redundancy